Censorship by Facebook: "Blasphemous" content

 Facebook has worked with Pakistani government to censor "blasphemous" pages and speech inside Pakistan, censoring 54 posts in the second half of 2014.

-Climate change

-Facebook has censored several posts related to climate change.
-It uses the group Climate Feedback for its fact-checking related to climate change.
+Online News Act and the Canadian wildfires

 Competing social networks

-In October 2018, Facebook and Facebook Messenger was said to be blocking urls to Minds, a social network website that is a competitor of Facebook.
-Users have complained that Facebook marks links to Facebook's competitor as "insecure" and have to fill a captcha to share it with other users.
+In October 2018, Facebook and Facebook Messenger was said to be blocking URLs to Minds, a social network website that is a competitor of Facebook.
+Users have complained that Facebook marks links to Facebook's competitor as "insecure" and have to fill a CAPTCHA to share it with other users.
 In 2015, Facebook was accused of banning rival network Tsu in a similar manner.

 Conservative news

 In May 2016, Facebook was accused by a former employee of leaving out conservative topics from the trending bar.
 Although Facebook denied these allegations, the site planned to improve the trending bar.

 In August 2018, Facebook deleted videos posted to it by PragerU.
 Facebook later reversed its decision and restored the PragerU content, saying that PragerU content was falsely reported to have hate speech.

 As a result of perception that conservatives are not treated neutrally on Facebook, alternative social media platforms have been established.
 This perception has led to a reduction of trust in Facebook, and reduction of usage by those who consider themselves to be conservative.

 In July 2020, Congressman Matt Gaetz filed a criminal referral against Facebook citing that evidence produced by Project Veritas demonstrated that Facebook CEO, Mark Zuckerberg, had made materially false statements to Congress while under oath in hearings which occurred in April 2018.
 Congressman Gaetz claimed that the evidence provided demonstrated that Zuckerberg's claims that the website did not engage in bias against conservative speech were false.